CleverCloud/doc.clever-cloud.com/commons/addons/cellar.md

   // handle results
 });

-/* In order to access non-public file via HTTP, you need to get a presigned url for a specific key
+/* In order to share access to access non-public files via HTTP, you need to get a presigned url for a specific key
  * the example above present a 'getObject' presigned URL.
 If you want to put a object in the bucket via HTTP,
- * you'll need to use 'putObject' insteed.
+ * you'll need to use 'putObject' instead.
  * see doc : http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#getSignedUrl-property
  */
 s3.getSignedUrl('getObject', {Bucket: '<YouBucket>', Key: '<YourKey>'})